 - From each room in the house, do you have

-- an alternative way out, an escape
+- an alternative way out

 - a hiding area that provides concealment?